Adapter

 5. Can be combined with modern training aids

-Important aspects of dry training
+Important aspects of dry-land training

-• Check that the weapon is unloaded
+• Verification that the weapon is unloaded

 • Use of a safe environment without unwanted hazards

-Common mistakes when dry training
+Common mistakes during dry-land training

-1. Lack of concentration
+1. Lack of concentration:

-2. Incorrect Feedback
+2. Incorrect feedback:

-3. Lack of variety
+3. Lack of variety:

 Conclusion